taylor1791/promissory-arbiter/README.md

 publication is made, the publisher gets a promise that it can use to reason about the subscribers.
 The promise will resolve according to the specified options.
 By default, when all subscribers are complete the promise fulfills and if any fail, it rejects.
-This can be change to allow for a number fulfilled or percent of all subscribers to be fulfilled.
-You can even relax the promise to be resolved when a number or percent resolve regardless of their success or failure status.
+This can be changed to allow for a number fulfilled or percent of all subscribers to be fulfilled.
+You can even relax the promise to be resolved when a number or percent resolves regardless of their success or failure status.
 In addition to this, it has settings for only running specified number of subscribers at at a time.
-All of this is documented in the [Options](#options) section.
-Or randomly guess the options until you have something like the following.
+All of this is documented in the [Options](#options) section, or randomly guess the options until you have something like the following.

 ```